the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-comms.md

 Using Plain Language is especially important in your registration and event information packs.

 If possible, consider co-developing Plain Language and Easy Read content alongside community representatives or person with lived experience.
-If this is not possible for your event, you can review guidance on how to write in plain language and ensure that core communications and event content are checked by using an external tool.
+If this is not possible for your event, you can review guidance on how to write in Plain Language and ensure that core communications and event content are checked by using an external tool.

 ```{note}
 The Office for National Statistics in the UK has [published a short guide on writing with Plain Language](https://service-manual.ons.gov.uk/content/writing-for-users/plain-language) and there are also tools such as the [Hemingway App](https://hemingwayapp.com/) (an online tool that gives you feedback on the clarity of your writing), or Microsoft Word's reading level reviewer (if you have an account, Microsoft has provided [instructions on how to use it](https://support.microsoft.com/en-us/office/get-your-document-s-readability-and-level-statistics-85b4969e-e80a-4777-8dd3-f7fc3c8b3fd2?ui=en-us&rs=en-us&ad=us#__toc342546555)) which provides the reading level of your document's content.